nrz/ylikuutio/README.md

 Q: What are the target platforms of Ylikuutio?
 A: Currently supported target platforms are Linux, MacOS, and Windows.
-   In the future Android and iOS will be supported as well.
    Cross-compiling from Linux to Windows works!
    Currently only 64-bit environments are supported.